We may earn a commission for purchases using our links. Learn more

 - Messages for web is super easy to set up and works on Chrome, Microsoft’s Edge, Firefox, Opera, and even Apple’s Safari.

-- Unlike Apple’s iMessage, Messages for web works on any computer, whether it be Windows, Mac, or Linux, as it works from a web browser.
+- Unlike Apple’s iMessage, Android Messages works on any computer, whether it be Windows, Mac, or Linux, as it works from a web browser.

-- If you have a dual-SIM phone, Messages for web will let you select which SIM card to send the message from.
+- If you have a dual-SIM phone, Android Messages will let you select which SIM card to send the message from.

 Ever wondered if it’s possible to send and receive text messages on your computer?
-Wouldn’t it be great to reply the next incoming text without having to pick up your phone?
-Absolutely you can if you are using the latest version of the Android Messages app (Android 5.0 or higher).
+Wouldn’t it be great to reply to the next incoming text without having to pick up your phone?

-Android Messages for web lets you pair your computer to your phone, so you can send and receive SMS messages from either device.
+Android Messages for web lets you pair your computer to your phone to send and receive SMS messages from either device.
 It’s simple to do and can be set up in just a few minutes.
-And because it runs in a web browser, even Android users who use Apple computers can use it, too.
-Android Messages for web works on Google Chrome, Microsoft Edge, Mozilla Firefox, and even Apple’s Safari web browser.
+Because it runs in a web browser, even Android users who use Apple computers can use it.
+It works on Google Chrome, Microsoft Edge, Mozilla Firefox, and even Apple’s Safari web browser.
 It works on any computer, whether it be Windows, Mac, or Linux.